A Semiclassical Heat Kernel Proof of the Poincar\'e-Hopf Theorem: Getzler Symbols

 Now under a trivialization, we understood a smooth identification of near-by fibers $\Lambda^k_p \TMd$ with $\Lambda^k T^*_q\!M$.
-A transformation $T$ from one such identification to another is of course the identity at $q$, so the Taylor series of $T$ with respect to any chart is $T \sim \mathrm{id} + $ lower order.
-Hence the symbol is independent of the choice of trivialization. \end{proof}
+A transformation $T$ from one such identification to another is of course the identity at $q$, so the $q$-order of $T - \mathrm{id}$ is negative which means that the $q$-symbol is independent of the choice of trivialization. \end{proof}